ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

 ### Start script

-Deplpoyment on Serve requires a script that will be launching your application.
+Deployment on Serve requires a script that will be launching your application.
 Create a file *start-script.sh* and put it in the same directory as your app.

 ```bash
 #!/bin/bash